Talshem/Music-Service_MySQL/README.md

 - user register & login system
 - auto login local-storage based (via generated random codes specified per user per login)
 - posting new data limited to users
-- deleting data limited to admins
+- deleting data limited to admins OR by the user who created it
 - users can mark their favourite songs permanently
 - songs are sorted by play count
 - albums, artists and playlists are sorted by most users' favoriting